 Routine letters that we write and routine telephone calls that we make and receive will be charged at rates of 1/10 of an hour.
 Other letters and calls will be charged on a time basis.

-It appears from your instructions to us that the other party was fully or partly at fault.
-If your claim is successfully concluded in your favour, then we will look to the other party to pay your basic charges and disbursements excluding the success fee and the “after the event” legal expenses insurance policy premium if applicable which are not recoverable from the other party.
+It appears from your instructions to us that the other party breached their duty of care to you and caused your injuries/pain & suffering/losses.
+If your claim is successfully concluded in your favour, then we will look to the other party to pay your basic charges and disbursements excluding the success fee and the non-recoverable “after the event” legal expenses insurance policy premium if applicable which are not recoverable from the other party.
 We shall continue to assess the merits of your claim and should any concerns arise about the extent of the recoverability of your costs from the other party, we shall advise you accordingly.
 In the unlikely event that we present you with a bill, you are entitled to complain about the bill.
 You may also object to the bill by making an application to the court for an assessment of the bill under Part III of the Solicitors Act 1974 or you can make a complaint to the Legal Ombudsman.
 If all or part of the bill remains unpaid, we may be entitled to charge interest.

-The success fee, if applicable, namely the percentage uplift that we add to your bill if you are successful in bringing your claim for personal injury and associated losses is not recoverable from your opponent even if your claim is successful.
+The success fee, if applicable, namely the percentage uplift that we add to your bill if you are successful in bringing your claim for clinical negligence and associated losses is not recoverable from your opponent even if your claim is successful.
 The success fee, if applicable, is payable by you.
-We shall charge you a success fee, if applicable of 100% of the basic charges upon the conclusion of the claim.
+We shall charge you a success fee, if applicable of 50% of our basic charges.

 There is a maximum limit on the amount of the success fee which we can recover from you.
 That maximum limit is 25% of the total amount of any: (i) general damages for pain, suffering and loss of amenity (the injury element of your compensation); and (ii) damages for pecuniary loss (the financial losses element of your compensation), other than future pecuniary loss; which are awarded to you in the proceedings covered by this agreement.
 The maximum limit is applicable to these damages (“compensation”) net of any sums recoverable by the Compensation Recovery Unit of the Department of Work and Pensions.
 The maximum limit is inclusive of any VAT which is chargeable.
 The maximum limit includes any success fee payable to a barrister who has a Conditional Fee Agreement (“CFA”) with us.
 However, this maximum limit applies only to a success fee for proceedings at first instance and not to a success fee on other proceedings (such as, for example, an appeal against a final judgment or order).

-We must advise you that you may have the option to pursue your claim for personal injury and associated losses via a Damages-Based Agreement , a type of ‘no win, no fee’ agreement, whereby on your claim being successful instead of charging you a “success fee” your instructed Solicitors would charge you a “Contingency Fee” of up to 25% of your compensation inclusive of VAT in respect of their charges giving credit to you for the basic charges and disbursements received by them from your opponent.
-However, Goldman Knightley Solicitors do not operate claims for personal injury on a Damages Based-Agreement and if you wish to pursue your claim on this basis you will need to instruct another firm of solicitors.
+We must advise you that you may have the option to pursue your claim for injuries/pain and suffering and associated losses via a Damages-Based Agreement , a type of ‘no win, no fee’ agreement, whereby on your claim being successful instead of charging you a “success fee” your instructed Solicitors would charge you a “Contingency Fee” of up to 25% of your compensation inclusive of VAT in respect of their charges giving credit to you for the basic charges and disbursements received by them from your opponent.
+However, Goldman Knightley Solicitors do not operate claims for clinical negligence on a Damages Based-Agreement basis and if you wish to pursue your claim on this basis you will need to instruct another firm of solicitors.

-We advise that you will not be eligible for public funding via the Legal Services Commission, previously referred to as “Legal Aid” in respect of pursuing your personal injury case.
+We advise that you will not be eligible for public funding via the Legal Services Commission, previously referred to as “Legal Aid” in respect of pursuing your clinical negligence case unless your claim relates to a child who has suffered severe disability due to a neurological injury sustained during the pregnancy of the mother, during the child’s birth or during the first eight weeks of the child’s life.
+If you believe you may be eligible for public funding you should contact us immediately.
 We also advise that there are circumstances where we may be entitled to exercise a lien for unpaid costs, for example, if you instruct another firm of Solicitors to take over conduct of this case, we are entitled to payment of our basic charges and any disbursements incurred on your behalf up to that date before forwarding your file of papers to the newly instructed firm of solicitors.

-In English Law pursuant to the Limitation Act 1980 with regards to pursuing your claim for personal injury you generally have 3 years from the date of the accident and for the associated non-injury financial losses claim you have 6 years from the date of the accident within which to commence Court Proceedings failing which your claim will be “statute barred”, that is you will be out of time to pursue your claim thereafter.
+In English Law pursuant to the Limitation Act 1980 with regards to pursuing your claim for injury/pain and suffering you generally have 3 years from the date of the incident or date of knowledge of the incident or from when you ought to have reasonably known about the incident that you allege caused you injury and/or pain and suffering to commence legal proceedings.
+For the associated non-injury financial losses claim you have 6 years from the date of the incident or date of knowledge of the incident or from when you ought to have reasonably known about the incident that you allege caused you injury and/or pain and suffering within which to commence Court Proceedings failing which your claim will be “statute barred”, that is you will be out of time to pursue your claim thereafter.

 We are committed to providing legal services of the highest standard and part of that commitment involves encouraging you to complain if you feel that we have not met the high standards that we have imposed upon ourselves.
 Whilst we expect that you will be satisfied with our work, if you feel that you have cause for criticism or complaint in respect of any aspect of the service provided by this firm to include a complaint about our bill, you are entitled to complain and we would invite you to address your complaint initially, in writing, to Mr. Ayaaz Khan, (a Director) or by telephone for immediate consideration so that any appropriate action can be taken without delay.
 On receipt of your complaint we shall automatically invoke the firm’s Complaints Procedure which includes writing to you to notify you of how the complaint will be handled and within what timescales you will be given an initial or substantive response and thereafter we shall conduct an internal investigation handled by a senior member of the firm resulting in a full written response to you in compliance with the firm’s Complaints Procedure.
 On occasions, we may invite you to attend a meeting to explain the outcome of our investigation in more detail, in an effort to ensure that you will receive an adequate summary of the steps taken to resolve any problems.
 We emphasise that any such complaint or criticism will be regarded as an opportunity to improve our service both to you and to other clients.
 However, on concluding our investigations into your complaint, if you remain dissatisfied with the outcome, you have the right to complain to the Legal Ombudsman so long as the complaint is made within 6 months of you receiving our final response to your complaint and in any event within 12 months from when your complaint was first raised with us.
 You can contact the Legal Ombudsman via their website at www.legalombudsman.org.uk or by e-mail to email@example.com or in writing to P. O. Box 6806, Wolverhampton, WV1 9WJ.